Animusic: Releases

 Animusic was released in 2001 on VHS, and later DVD, with a special edition DVD being released later in 2004.
 This special edition included extra material, such as Animusic's first animation, "Beyond the Walls".
 A second album, Animusic 2, was released in the United States in 2005.
-Later, in 2008, this volume was released in Japan through a distribution deal with Japanese company Jorudan, Co.
+Later, in 2008, this volume received a Japanese localization through a distribution deal with Japanese company Jorudan, Co.
 Ltd. In a company newsletter, it was announced that the Animusic company would also be producing a high-definition version of Animusic 2 on Blu-ray, to be released sometime before their third major album, Animusic 3.
 This HD compilation was eventually released in November 2010, featuring all of the animations featured in Animusic 2, as well as the animation "Pipe Dream" from Animusic encoded at a high bitrate.
 In a later newsletter, the working titles of three animations in Animusic 3, “Sonic Warfare”, “Paddle Ball” and “Super Pipe Dream”, were revealed.
 In 2012, a Kickstarter campaign for Animusic 3 was successfully funded.
 "The Sound of Twelve," a music-only album made using similar harmonics as Animusic, was released in March 2015.
 Animusic 3 was never finished or released.

-There was an internet rumor that suggested that the "Pipe Dream" video was actually a machine created at the University of Iowa from farm machinery parts.
-Although this has been proven false, the rumor was still considered "pretty amusing" to the Animusic staff.
+In the mid-2000's, a viral hoax email suggested that the "Pipe Dream" video was actually a machine created at the University of Iowa from farm machinery parts.
+Although this has been proven false, the hoax was still considered "pretty amusing" to the Animusic staff.
+It is currently unknown who started the hoax.
 Intel later commissioned a version of the machine to be built which was demonstrated at IDF 2011.